galenhuntington/hpre/README.md

 This can make it harder to see at a glance that the only change was adding an item.

-The Haskell community's answer to this has been to adopt “Utrecht-style” commas, at the start of the line:
+The Haskell community’s answer to this has been to adopt “Utrecht-style” commas, at the start of the line:

 ```haskell